Virus resurgence forces countries to reimpose restrictions

 “This return to the booze ban is causing havoc to the restaurant business, and it’s causing people to lose jobs,” said Gerald Elliot, owner of a popular Johannesburg restaurant, Ba Pita, which he said closed as a result of the restrictions, with a loss of 28 jobs.
 “You can look down our street and see several restaurants that are shut.
 It looks like they are closed permanently.”

 Concerns exist even in locations that have not experienced outbreaks.
-A World Health Organization delegation visiting Turkmenistan, a country that has not reported any coronavirus infections, recommended tha the country take stronger actions.
+A World Health Organization delegation visiting Turkmenistan, a country that has not reported any coronavirus infections, recommended that the country take stronger actions.

 In Spain, authorities in the northeastern Catalonia region made fresh attempts to stem the spread of new coronavirus outbreaks as health experts warned that more and better contact tracing is needed.

 Since midnight Tuesday, 160,000 residents in and around the city of Lleida were forbidden to leave their homes unless it’s properly justified.
-The area is closed off, with police checkpoints outside every municipality.
-Bars and restaurants are only open for takeout or delivery.
+The area was closed off, with police checkpoints outside every municipality.

-In Hospitalet de Llobregat, a densely populated town on the outskirts of the regional capital, Barcelona, dozens of people lined up Tuesday at a local health center to be tested for the virus, as infections have shot up from a few dozen to more than 200 in just over three days.

-Starting Wednesday, three neighborhoods are seeing more restrictions, including limits to the number of customers in shops and restaurants, while authorities are strongly urging people not to socialize.